» View Now

 ADDITIONAL TRANSFER AGREEMENTS

 Additional transfer agreements (ATAs) guarantee admission and full transfer and applicability of credits to the baccalaureate degree but do not include the MassTransfer Block.
-Students are still eligible for the 33% tuition waiver, depending on GPA.
-(Please note that some additional transfer agreements do not qualify for the tuition waiver because they are not state-funded academic programs.)
+Students are still eligible for the 33% tuition waiver, if current GPA is a 3.0 or higher.
+(Please note: some additional transfer agreements do not qualify for the tuition waiver because they are not state-funded academic programs)

 » Click here to search for approved Additional Transfer Agreements between your Massachusetts Community College and Framingham State.
 Please speak with your transfer counselor at your Community College with questions about these programs.